The GMAC, the parent body administering the GMAT, has announced the dates for the release of the GMAT Focus Edition.

 An additional advantage of the GMAT Focus Edition is the flexibility to choose the colleges you wish to target after receiving your scores.

 In contrast to the current format, which requires selecting schools before taking the test, this updated approach allows you to make a more informed decision.

-In the GMAT Focus, you can first assess your scores and then strategically identify the schools that best align with your performance.
-This will increase your chances of securing an admission to a program that best suits your abilities.
+In the GMAT Focus Edition, you can first assess your scores and then strategically identify the schools that best align with your performance.
+This will increase your chances of securing admission to a program that best suits your abilities.

 This change eliminates the need for guesswork and enables you to confidently target the right schools based on your actual GMAT scores.